whichlight/DAO-Joint-Ventures/README.md

 * run `yarn` from root directory
 * from  `packages/forge`, run `anvil --fork-url https://mainnet.infura.io/v3/xxxx --fork-block-number 15555069` and substitute rpc url with a valid one
 * import private key `0xac0974bec39a17e36ba4a6b4d238ff944bacb478cbed5efcae784d7bf4f2ff80` into metamask
-* from `packages/forge` run, `./deploy.sh` - you can add the printed token addresses to metamask
+* from `packages/forge` run, `./deploy.sh` - then can add the logged token addresses to metamask

 ## Run forge tests